 Finally, after you’ve done all this work to give your band its unique brand, maybe you can turn the tables on your friends and fans?
 It’s a special influence seen by Jimmy Buffet and his Parrot-heads, KISS with the KISS Army, even Lady Gaga has her Little Monsters.

-If people believe in your band, it doesn’t hurt to put the idea of a fan club out there.
+If people believe in your band and music, it doesn’t hurt to put the idea of a fan club out there.
 At worst, it will enhance relationships and make people feel they are a special part of something, helping you stay engaged with your tribe of fans.